Getting things rolling with Submarine on your Shopify Plus store.

 - Payment is flagged as pending, with a due date of 13 March 2023.
 This aligns with the end date of the presale campaign.

 - In the timeline, you can see that Submarine updated the payment terms for the order soon after it was created.
 This is to handle the case when an order contains multiple campaign items.
 Since Shopify does not yet support partial payments against a purchase option, and instead only permits a single payment for the entire balance owing, we push the expected due date for that payment from the date at which the first presale is due (the default) to the date at which the last presale is due.
 This behaviour better meets the requirements of most of our merchants, but Submarine can be configured to revert to Shopify’s default behaviour.
-See Configuring Submarine.
+See Configuring Submarine Presales.

 - If we navigate to the presale campaign in the Submarine UI, we can see some differences there too.